frenchysdf/s1000d-schema-viewer/README.md

 Some paths are hardcoded in the XSLT (I need to pass them as variables to the stylesheet)

 The transformation process is done with a bash script.
-To transform the schemas to HTML just run: ./transform.sh ~/Dev/S1000D ~/Dev/S1000D/Data/4.1/xml_schema_flat
+To transform the schemas to HTML just run: `./transform.sh ~/Dev/S1000D
+~/Dev/S1000D/Data/4.1/xml_schema_flat` or `npm run build`

 1. The first argument is the path to project folder
 2. The second argument is the path to the XML schemas